2024tm93122/aceest-fitness/README.md

-# ACEest Fitness & Gym — Introduction To DevOps Assignment 1 Solution
+# ACEest Fitness & Gym — Introduction To DevOps Assignment

 # A minimal Flask API that models basic workout logging for **ACEest_Fitness and Gym**, packaged with unit tests, Dockerfile, and a GitHub Actions CI pipeline.